-Meet Royal Mint coin designer Jody Clark, who created both the reverse designs for this new collection and the fifth portrait of Her Majesty The Queen.
+Meet Royal Mint coin designer Jody Clark, who created both the reverse designs for this new collection and the fifth portrait of Her Late Majesty The Queen.

 The Queen’s Beasts – lion, griffin, falcon, bull, yale, greyhound, dragon, unicorn and horse – have gone on to inspire a new artist.
 Royal Mint coin designer Jody Clark, creator of the most recent definitive coinage portrait of The Queen’s reign, gave The Queen’s Beasts Collection a fierce and fantastical start with the Lion of England.
 This first coin in the collection was released in 2016, the year The Queen became the world’s longest reigning living monarch.
 His designs are inspired by both heraldry and the true nature of the beast in the wild or in legend.